illixion/CalendarTransformer/README.md

-# CalendarManager
+# CalendarTransformer

-CalendarManager is a Python tool for synchronizing, transforming, and deduplicating calendar events between Fastmail CalDAV calendars.
+CalendarTransformer is a Python tool for synchronizing, transforming, and deduplicating calendar events between Fastmail CalDAV calendars.
 It reads a TOML config file to filter, transform, and copy events from multiple source calendars into a destination calendar, ensuring no duplicates and supporting advanced filtering and transformation rules.

 ## Features